Sandoramix/42cursus/readme.md

 # DEBIAN

-Premise: there won't be much of a theory explained here, but every command and/or section's name is a good hint of what you should lookup on the Internet.
+Premise: there won't be much of a theory explained here, but every command and/or section's name is a good hint of what you should lookup on the Internet, with `man` command or by using `<command> --help`

 Any reference to the `host` machine means the physical machine that you're using to run the VM.
 Any reference to the `guest` machine means the virtual machine that you're using.